 - Encourage North Macedonia’s youth to participate in civic life through social entrepreneurship, volunteerism, and community engagement.

 - Strengthen understanding of U.S. values and institutions; highlight US culture, including American Studies, English language teaching/learning, and study in the United States; as well as support diversity through the acceptance of minority groups, including individuals with special needs or handicapping conditions, and other areas of mutual interest.

 Participants and Audiences:

 US Mission North Macedonia encourages not only diverse applicants to apply to our grants programs but would also like to see diverse target audiences and trainers.
 Diversity can be defined by different geographic regions, ethnicities, religious orientations, gender, physical disabilities including visual, hearing, speech, and other physically handicapping conditions.

 The following types of programs are not eligible for funding:

 - Printing or promotion of books or manuscripts

 - Travel to the United States for professional development

-- Ongoing salary costs
+- Ongoing salary costs and office equipment

-- Promotion of the local arts scene
+- Promotion of local arts scenes

 - Projects that are inherently political in nature or that contain the appearance of partisanship/support to individual or single-party electoral campaigns